 Identification (typed): "This woman is posing for the teacher in the Public School Scene.
 To find the right woman, I waited outside the Dollar Store in Amherst, Mass.--and by and by she sauntered out.
 I used this woman's curled hair in a net and one of her hands, but her face was too understanding.
 What I wanted was a face that would represent the gap between the children's imaginative and fluid ways and a teacher's dyed-in-the-wool character.
 The limitation of her artistic nature is represented in the painting by the Victorian, hand-painted vase.
 She is nevertheless very kind to the children.
 Amherst, Mass."

-Citation: Source material for Tribute to the American Working People.
-School teacher, ca. 1945 / Honoré Desmond Sharrer, photographer.
-Honoré Sharrer papers, ca. 1927-2002.
+Citation Information: Honoré Desmond Sharrer.
+Source material for Tribute to the American Working People.
+School teacher, ca. 1945.
+Honoré Sharrer papers, circa 1920-2007.
 Archives of American Art, Smithsonian Institution.